denngan/secProtocols_epfl18/nonceDis.md

 13. How secure is AES-GCM?
 14. Is it insecure if a server is forced to resend a new packet in a new session with the same salt or different salt?
 15. What benefits arise form using the TLS record sequence number as nonce?
+17. What is the goal of the Forbidden Attack?
+18. What is the goal of the known plain message attack?